agkozak/agkozak-zsh-prompt/README.md

     AGKOZAK_LEFT_PROMPT_ONLY=1

 ![Left-prompt-only mode](img/AGKOZAK_LEFT_PROMPT_ONLY.gif)

+### Custom Prompt Character

+The classic prompt for Bourne-style shells is `$`; for `csh` it is `%`, and ZSH borrows the latter because it inherits features from both sorts of shell. agkozak-zsh-prompt uses `%` to show where the prompt ends and where input should begin, although a superuser will see `#`, and either sort of user will see `:` when `vi` command mode is active.
+If you wish to change any or all of these symbols, you may do so using the array `$AGKOZAK_PROMPT_CHAR`, whose three elements are 1) the normal prompt character; 2) the superuser prompt character; and 3) the `vi` command mode character.
+The default behavior of the prompt can be represented as

+    AGKOZAK_PROMPT_CHAR=( %# %# : )

+If you would like your prompt to look more like a `bash` prompt (i.e. terminating in `$`), you can simply put the following in your `.zshrc`:

+    AGKOZAK_PROMPT_CHAR=( $ %# : )

+Some people prefer to spruce up their prompts with unicode characters.
+You could approximate the appearance of the popular [pure](https://github.com/sindresorhus/pure) prompt by using

+    AGKOZAK_PROMPT_CHAR=( ❯ ❯ ❮ )

+Closer still to pure would be

+    AGKOZAK_PROMPT_CHAR=( '%F{magenta}❯%f' '%F{magenta}❯%f' '%F{magenta}❮%f' )

+Note that you could change one of those `%F{magenta}` strings to another foreground color for a more striking visual reminder of what you are doing at any given moment.

 ### Custom Colors
 If you would like to customize the prompt colors, change any of the `AGKOZAK_COLORS_*` variables from their defaults to any valid color and add it to your `.zshrc`.
 The following are the available color variables and their defaults: